NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Velstrac Magic.md

 **Prerequisites** Shackleborn
 * * *
 You know there's so much more to sensation than whips and chains—but whips and chains also have their place.
-You can cast [[Spells/Telekinetic Maneuver|Telekinetic Maneuver]] and [[Spells/Web|Web]] once per day each as 2nd-rank divine innate spells; in both cases, the spells manifest shadowy chains rather than their usual visual signifiers.
+You can cast [[Telekinetic Maneuver|Telekinetic Maneuver]] and [[Web|Web]] once per day each as 2nd-rank divine innate spells; in both cases, the spells manifest shadowy chains rather than their usual visual signifiers.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*